JOJOZYH/DSKnowledgeBase/machine_learning.md

 #### Decision Trees

+##### splitting metrics
+1. Gini Impurity - Probability of misclassification
+2. Information Gain (Entropy) - Reduction in impurity after a split
+3. Entropy - Uncertainty or randomness

 ##### Bagging vs. Boosting
 **How it works:**
 - Tree-like model where each node represents a feature test